sait-lab/learn-git/git-branching.md

 ![basic-branching-6-log](./git-branching.assets/basic-branching-6-log.png)

-It’s worth noting here that the work you did in your `hotfix` branch is not contained in the files in your `iss53` branch.
+It's worth noting here that the work you did in your `hotfix` branch is not contained in the files in your `iss53` branch.
 If you need to pull it in, you can merge your `main` branch into your `iss53` branch by running `git merge main`, or you can wait to integrate those changes until you decide to pull the `iss53` branch back into `main` later.

 #### Basic Merging

-Suppose you’ve decided that your issue #53 work is complete and ready to be merged into your `main` branch.
-In order to do that, you’ll merge your `iss53` branch into `main`, much like you merged your `hotfix` branch earlier.
+Suppose you've decided that your issue #53 work is complete and ready to be merged into your `main` branch.
+In order to do that, you'll merge your `iss53` branch into `main`, much like you merged your `hotfix` branch earlier.
 All you have to do is check out the branch you wish to merge into and then run the `git merge` command:

 ```
 $ git checkout main